openapi-ts/openapi-typescript/docs/src/content/docs/openapi-fetch/examples.md

 ### React + React Query

-[React Query](https://tanstack.com/query/latest) is a perfect wrapper for openapi-fetch in React.
+<a href="https://tanstack.com/query/latest" target="_blank" rel="noopener noreferrer">React Query</a> is a perfect wrapper for openapi-fetch in React.
 At only 13 kB, it provides clientside caching and request deduping across async React components without too much client weight in return.
 And its type inference preserves openapi-fetch types perfectly with minimal setup.

 [View a code example in GitHub](https://github.com/drwpow/openapi-typescript/tree/main/packages/openapi-fetch/examples/react-query)